Table of Contents

 Trading indices or index funds: Halal or haram?

 Exchanging Index Funds or Indices isn’t viewed as pure in Islamic society.
 When one trades in them, they expect proprietorship in each organization recorded on that particular Index.
-Moreover, a portion of these organizations participates in criminal organizations in Islam, making index fund trading haram according to the religion.
+Moreover, a portion of these organizations participate in criminal organizations in Islam, making index fund trading haram according to the religion.

 Short selling: Halal or haram?